TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 19/Genesis 19.24.md

 ---

-Then Jehovah rained upon Sodom and upon Gomorrah brimstone and fire from Jehovah out of heaven;
+Then Yahweh rained on Sodom and on Gomorrah sulfur and fire from Yahweh out of the sky.